liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 ## Troubleshooting Elasticsearch [](id=troubleshooting-elasticsearch)

 Sometimes things don't go as planned.
-If you've set up Liferay with Elasticsearch in remote mode, but Liferay can't connect to Elasticsearch, check these things:
+If you've set up @product@ with Elasticsearch in remote mode, but @product@ can't connect to Elasticsearch, check these things:

 -  Cluster name: The value of the `cluster.name` property in Elasticsearch must